A Series on Divine Covenants

 In taking the place of the blood offering, Mercy Seat and High Priest, Jesus Christ replaces all of the required

 elements involved with the sacrificial system demanded by the Mosaic Covenant.
 No more sacrifices are possible nor required.
 Jesus

 has fulfilled the priestly function of the Mosaic Covenant and is now the only mediator between God and human beings

 With regard to the other purposes of the Mosaic Covenant (i.e. holy behavior / teaching what sin is and qualifying His people),

 the New Covenant does the following:

 1. God will instill His Law within Believers and write It upon their hearts

 (Jer 31:33).
 It is a consequence of regeneration, the bestowing of the Holy Spirit

 within His people (Ezek 36:25-28).

 But this is the covenant which I will make with the house of Israel after those days," declares the Lord, "I

 will put My law within them and on their heart I will write it; and I will be their God, and they shall be My people.

-The Hebrew term for "heart" is a reference to the inner being of a person – emotion, cognition,
+The Hebrew term for "heart" is a reference to the inner being of a person – emotion, cognition, will and

-consciousness of God's code of holy behavior.
+code of holy behavior.